Back To Basics : #1 SEO

-Each search engine will have their own secret algorithm it uses to rank its results and, whilst their exact workings are an ever-changing mystery to those outside of the team creating them, there are those working with SEO (like us) that have developed insight and experience over time into what they are looking for so we can give you our best informed ‘guesstimate’, which if we are honest, is all anyone can ever really do.
+Each search engine will have its own secret algorithm it uses to rank its results and, whilst its exact workings are an ever-changing mystery to those outside of the team creating them, there are those working with SEO (like us) that have developed insight and experience over time into what they are looking for so we can give you our best informed ‘guesstimate’, which if we are honest, is all anyone can ever really do.

-That said, the vast majority of these algorithmic changes will be fairly small (bug fixes, glitches, indexing errors, etc.) and most won’t impact either digital marketers (like us) or users (like you) to any great degree, but every now and again, the algorithm has a major update and that’s when things get interesting and things needs adjusting to ensure sites are still relevant and ranking highly.
+That said, the vast majority of these algorithmic changes will be fairly small (bug fixes, glitches, indexing errors, etc.) and most won’t impact either digital marketers (like us) or users (like you) to any great degree, but every now and again, the algorithm has a major update and that’s when things get interesting and things need adjusting to ensure sites are still relevant and ranking highly.